graphopedia-xyz/graphopedia/dasymetric-map/index.md

 ---

-The dasymetric map is a technique of thematic mapping that represents a statistical surface of density, most commonly population density.
+is a technique of thematic mapping that represents a statistical surface of density, most commonly population density.

 <!--more-->